DOCS

 2(a) If a product is unassembled or disassembled, it should be classified in the same heading as the assembled article.
 For example, a shipment of a bike missing the wheels would be classified in heading 8712, "bicycles and other cycles, not motorized."

 2(b) Mixtures and combinations of materials.
-A wooden table (9403) with rubber endcaps (4016) would get classified as 9403 because the main material of the item is wood.
+A wooden table (9403) with rubber endcaps (4016) is classified under 9403, as the main material is wood.

 3. Two or more headings